dewgong64/ThemeCafe/docs/themecreation/music/index.md

     Ok, let us begin

-    - If you need a feature rich and free option for converting files to .wav, shortening files, or changing khz, Audacity works very well.
+    - If you need a feature rich and free option for converting files to .wav, shortening files, or changing Hz, Audacity works very well.

-    - Before starting to make something, ALWAYS check the file in Audacity (or another audio tool) to make sure its in stereo and the khz aren't too high.
+    - Before starting to make something, ALWAYS check the file in Audacity (or another audio tool) to make sure its in stereo and the Hz aren't too high.
 This is just a good routine to get into so that you make sure you never waste your time.

     - Keep a backup of your patched .bfsar file and just copy it when you want to make a new song.
 This way you won't have to patch it every time.

     -  Have a place to put your finished music that way you always know where they are.

-    - If you have a fairly short song, convert it into higher khz to make it sound better.
-If it doesn't work you can always lower the khz again.
+    - If you have a fairly short song, convert it into higher Hz to make it sound better.
+If it doesn't work you can always lower the Hz again.

-    - If you have a fairly long song, convert it into lower khz to fit the whole thing.
+    - If you have a fairly long song, convert it into lower Hz to fit the whole thing.
 This is how I was able to fit the entire 4 minute song for my upside down theme.

     - Keep websites like: https://www.marcrobledo.com/RomPatcher.js/ saved somewhere for easy access